 4. Use codefolding to hide long code blocks

 Not everyone running your notebook will need to know the coding details of each cell.
-One beautiful thing about a well-documented notebook is being able to go through the analysis and understand the results without having to know how to program.
-To focus on the results and not get bogged down in the coding details, you can use codefolding to hide the full commands.
+What's a beautiful thing about a well-documented notebook?
+Anyone can go through the analysis and understand the results without having to know how to program.
+To focus on results without getting bogged down in coding details, use codefolding to hide the full commands.
 People who want to know the exact syntax can easily unfold the code.
 To use codefolding, click on the downward-facing gray arrow at the left of the code cell to fold the code.
 Saving the notebook will save the state of your folded cells.

 Best practices example

-For an example of a workspace that follows these Best Practices (including in notebooks as well as dashboard documentation!), check out the Terra-Notebooks-QuickStart.
+For an example of a workspace that follows these Best Practices (in notebooks as well as in dashboard documentation!), check out the Terra-Notebooks-QuickStart.